mariemkahli1/DevOpsDocumentation/04_DevOps.md

 | ----- | ------- |
 | Ensures code can be safely deployed on toproduction | Every change that passes the automated tests is deployed toproduction automatically     |
 | Delivers every change to a production-like environment through rigorous automated testing  | There is no explicit approval from a developer and requires a developed culture of monitoring |
+## 10. **Continuous Improvement**:
+DevOps is an ongoing process.
+Continuous Improvement involves regularly reviewing all stages of the lifecycle to find ways to enhance the process.
+It means learning from experiences and making adjustments to improve speed, quality, and reliability.